rocknRol/max7219mat/README.md

 ## Platform driver and DTS

-Our hardware is directly connected at the Raspberry PI GPI and cannot recognized from system.
-On the other hand the Raspberry PI no mode to discoverable it and it is not enumerable.
-So this hardware is a platform device.
+Our hardware is directly connected at the Raspberry PI GPI and cannot be recognized by the system.
+On the other hand the Raspberry PI has no way to discoverable it.
+So this hardware is exactly a platform device.
-The solution is use Device Tree technique.
+The solution is to use the Device Tree technique.
 Indeed the primary purpose of Device Tree in Linux is to provide a way to describe to the system a non-discoverable hardware.

 In the Device Tree Source (DTS) file we describe hardware and next we compile it to obtain a Device Tree Binary (DTB) file.